-Students wishing to appeal a disciplinary action decision may request a meeting with the Deputy Executive Director-Academic or designee.
-Such request must be in writing and must be received by the Deputy Executive Director-Academic within 3 business days of the student receipt of notification of a disciplinary action decision.
-Failure to file a written request within the specified time will constitute a waiver of the right for an appeal.
+Students may appeal a disciplinary action decision.
+The appeal must be in writing and must be received by the Deputy Executive Director within 3 business days of the student receipt of notification of a disciplinary action decision.
+The appeal must be based on the grounds of a procedural error or new evidence that had not been considered Failure to file a written request within the specified time will constitute a waiver of the right for an appeal.

-The student appeal shall be reviewed by a committee comprised of the Deputy Executive Director-Academic, Dean of Student Services, Deputy Director, and a faculty member not involved in the matter.
+The student appeal shall be reviewed by a committee comprised of the President, the Deputy Executive Director, Director of Education, and, when possible, a faculty member not involved in the matter.
 The committee may reverse, modify, or affirm the disciplinary action decision.
 The committee's decision, however, will constitute a final decision in the matter.